What is an opt-out notification letter and why did I not receive one?

 How does community choice electricity aggregation work?

 On June 5th, 2017, a public presentation about the WinPower program was held at the Jenks Senior Center.
-For the next several weeks, the tape of the meeting will air on the Government Channel (Comcast channel 9 or Verizon channel 37).
+The presentation is available here, on demand.

 How does community choice electricity aggregation impact my electricity bill?